 In 1968, Tenuta San Guido made the first Super Tuscan known famously as Sassicaia.

-Sassicaia is a titan; it is a Bordeaux blend from the prized Bolgheri sub-region.
-At $240 per bottle, however, it may not be an everyday red.
+Among the top five Tuscan titans, Sassicaia is a Bordeaux blend from the prized Bolgheri sub-region.
+At $250 per bottle, however, it may not be an everyday red.

-At $55, the winery's second wine, Guidalberto, is a steal and nothing short of spectacular.
-An amazing 2018 vintage has closed the gap considerably between these two wines.
+At $60, the winery's second wine, Guidalberto, is nothing short of spectacular.
+An amazing 2020 vintage has closed the gap considerably between these two wines.

-Enjoy with wild boar bolognese, pizza, or on its own with a wedge of creamy cheese.
+Often called "Baby Sassicaia," this "Super Second" may be enjoy with grilled meat, wild boar bolognese, pizza, or on its own with a wedge of cheese.